DianaLanciano/Cinema-app/README.md

    - Booking confirmation

 3. **Notification Service**
-   - Email notifications for new movies
+  - A dedicated microservice has been implemented to handle email notifications
-   - Subscriber management
+  - This service uses Redis pub/sub to listen for new movie releases and send notifications.
-   - Redis pub/sub implementation
+  - This functionality is separated into a microservice, ensuring that the main application remains lightweight and the notification process is handled independently.

 4. **Admin Features**
    - Movie creation and management